yuyangchee98/HighlightSameWords/Readme.md

-# Word IDE-Style Word Highlighting
+# Highlight same words

-A simple Microsoft Word VBA macro that adds IDE-style word highlighting functionality to Word.
+A Microsoft Word VBA macro.
 When you click on a word and run the macro, it highlights all instances of that word in the document.
 Click again to remove the highlighting.

 ![Demo](https://i.imgur.com/euyRhB3.gif)